-Application Server Metric Description Database Manitan fan High CDU an Mamanu unag Database CPU / Memory Monitor for High CPU or Memory usage Monitor the volume where the Release Automation Disk Capacity Database is located to ensure that plenty of disk capacity is available.
-NAC CPU / Memory Monitor for High CPU or Memory usage Disk Capacity Monitor the volume where Release Automation and the Temp location volume is located to ensure that plenty of disk capacity is available.
-Windows Service Ensure that the following windows service is running: ServiceName = NolioServer20 ServiceName = Nolio Update Service Log file nolio_dm_all.log - Monitor for a string "error " Repository CPU / Memory Monitor for High CPU or Memory usage Disk Capacity Monitor the volume where Release Automation and the Temp location volume is located to ensure that plenty of disk capacity is available.
-Windows Service Ensure that the following windows service is running: ServiceName = RepoService NES CPU / Memory Monitor for High CPU or Memory usage Disk Capacity Monitor the volume where Release Automation and the Temp location volume is located to ensure that plenty of disk capacity is available.
+Application Server Metric Description Database CDLL / Marsagn Manitar for High CDH or Marson was Database CPU / Memory Monitor for High CPU or Memory usage Monitor the volume where the Release Automation Disk Capacity Database is located to ensure that plenty of disk capacity is available.
+NAC CPU / Memory Monitor for High CPU or Memory usage NAC Disk Capacity Monitor for Figir CFO of Memory disage Monitor the volume where Release Automation and the Temp location volume is located to ensure that plenty of disk capacity is available.
+Windows Service Ensure that the following windows service is running: ServiceName = NolioServer20 ServiceName = Nolio Update Service Log file nolio_dm_all.log - Monitor for a string "error " Repository CPU / Memory Monitor for High CPU or Memory usage керозногу Disk Capacity Monitor the volume where Release Automation and the Temp location volume is located to ensure that plenty of disk capacity is available.
+Windows Service Ensure that the following windows service is running: ServiceName = RepoService NEC CDII / Marragery Manitar for High CDH or Marson was NES CPU / Memory Disk Capacity Monitor for High CPU or Memory usage Monitor the volume where Release Automation and the Temp location volume is located to ensure that plenty of disk capacity is available.
 Windows Service Ensure that the following windows service is running: ServiceName = NolioServer20 Log file nolio_exec_all.log - Monitor for a string "error "